stape-io/impact-tag/README.md

 - `Event Type ID` - Unique identifier for the event type (or action tracker) that tracked this conversion.
 - `Program ID` - Unique identifier for the campaign (or program) that the conversion is associated with.
 - `Order Id` - Your unique identifier for the order associated with this conversion.
 For example, in a retail sale, this could be the Order ID you've assigned the customer for their purchase.
 Note that an `OrderId` value only needs to be unique to the event type (also known as the action tracker).
 Required.
-- `Array of products in EE format` - product data
+- `Array of products in UA EE format or GA4 items` - product data
 - `Send User IP address` - user IP

 ### How to use